US Festival: Home video releases

 In 2003, the band Triumph released a DVD of their US Festival performance, Live at the US Festival.
 In 2011 Shout!
 Factory announced plans to release a series of live concert DVDs from the US Festival.
 The first two of these releases, Willie Nelson and Waylon Jennings, were released on November 15, 2011.
 The third DVD release from Shout!
 Factory was Quiet Riot, released on March 27, 2012.

 On September 18, 2012, Shout!
-Factory released The English Beat: Live At The US Festival, ’82 & ’83 on CD/DVD.
+Factory released The English Beat: Live At The US Festival, '82 & '83 on CD/DVD.
+On September 9, 2019, it released Santana: Live at US Festival on Blu-Ray and DVD.
+On September 9, 2020, it released The B52s: Live at US Festival on DVD.

-On November 19, 2013, Icon Television Music released The US Festival 1983 Days 1-3 on iTunes.
+On November 19, 2013, Icon Television Music released The US Festival 1983 Days 1–3 on iTunes.
 This is the only US Festival release authorized by Steve Wozniak and the Unuson Corporation.

-Judas Priest's 30-year anniversary release of Screaming for Vengeance included a DVD with footage of their set from their 1983 appearance.
+Judas Priest's 30-year anniversary release of Screaming for Vengeance included a DVD with footage of their set from the 1983 festival.